 “The curious paradox is that when I accept myself just as I am, then I can change.” – Carl Rogers

-By experiencing emergent change that happens naturally from within their nervous system, client grows trust in themselves.
-They feel better without having to surrender their agency.
-They neither corrected themselves, nor agreed to be corrected, and therefore can rightfully claim credit for helping themselves feel better.
+Clients experience emergent change that happens naturally from within their own nervous system.
+They feel better without having had to surrender their agency, and therefore can rightfully claim credit for helping themselves.

 Unforced, naturally corrective nature of this work makes it a great way to support both therapists and their clients.

 “Igor is enthusiastic about sharing his knowledge of how subtle body movement can be used in healing.
 He reached out to me because he would like to connect with therapists who use somatic practices.
 During a recent phone session, I had the opportunity to experience how he gently guides people to tune into small body movements to achieve a deep sense of relaxation and release of tension.
 I give a heartfelt recommendation for those who are interested in using somatic practices in healing to contact Igor.” –Abigail Tischler

 “Igor’s gentle, curious nature puts one immediately at ease, and he is clearly committed and passionate about his work.
 His thoughtful comments and insights gave me a better sense of the Feldenkrais technique, and how it could be combined with psychotherapy to help people connect with themselves and their bodies.
 I hope to work with Igor again in the future.” –Julie Schuck